• Testimonial Tuesdays

 This year, many years after coming to The Family Place as a client, Kimberly returned as an intern.
 She will receive a bachelor’s degree in Human Service in December of 2018.

 “I came to The Family Place to give back what was so freely given to me,” she says.
-“I am extremely grateful for the services rendered to me because I would not have made it if this agency wasn’t here.”
+“I am extremely grateful for the services rendered to me because I would not have made it if this agency wasn’t here.

 • Shining a Light on Domestic Violence Awareness Month: Together We Can Make a Difference

-by Natalie Wall | Oct 01, 2023
+by User Not Found | Oct 01, 2023

 As the calendar flips to October, a significant and critical event comes into focus—Domestic Violence Awareness Month.
 At The Family Place, we recognize the urgency of this issue and the imperative need for collective action.
 In Texas, where a staggering 1 in 3 individuals faces domestic violence, this has emerged as a pressing public health issue.
 This month, we invite you to join hands with us to amplify awareness, offer support to survivors, and strive towards Building Brighter Futures that are free from violence.